 Dive Sites Of Similan Islands

-Similan Liveaboard itineraries may vary but most popular dive sites include:
+Similan Liveaboard itineraries may vary but some popular dive sites include:

 Anita's Reef on the east coast, just off Similan Island No.4 boasts impressive coral formations, boulders this subterranean landscape provides a sanctuary for a very diverse marine life.
 From hunting Bluefin trevally, yellowfin goatfish, blue damsels to the very common shrimpgobies, the easy currents allow for a great first dive option for most dive trips.